 The upshot was that as successful as the Seville was, it was not really a game changer for Cadillac in terms of demographics.
 It may have kept some existing customers from defecting to the imports, but it appears to have done little to attract buyers who would not have chosen a Cadillac in the first place.

 The success of the Seville helped to pull Cadillac out of its post-embargo doldrums.
 By 1976, American buyers were returning to big cars as memories of the fuel crisis began to fade.
-Thanks to the excitement surrounding the Seville, and the aggressive marketing tactics Bob Lund had initiated earlier in the decade, Cadillac set a new sales record for the 1976 model year of more than 309,000 units.
+Thanks to the excitement surrounding the Seville and the aggressive marketing tactics Bob Lund had initiated earlier in the decade, Cadillac set a new sales record for the 1976 model year of more than 309,000 units.
 The Seville also prepared buyers for the downsized Cadillacs that appeared for the 1977 model.
-Although still gargantuan, the new De Ville and Brougham were 9.5 in (240 mm) shorter and around 800 pounds (363 kg) lighter than before, with engines scaled back from 500 cu. in.
+Although still gargantuan, the new De Ville and Brougham were 9.5 inches (240 mm) shorter and around 800 pounds (363 kg) lighter than before with engines scaled back from 500 cu. in.
 (8,194 cc) to a mere 425 (6,970 cc).
 Sales soared even higher, reaching almost 360,000 for 1977 and almost 350,000 for 1978.

 High volume is a dangerous drug for any manufacturer.
 Like cocaine, it produces an immediate rush, but it can have a corrosive effect on good judgment.
 With high volume comes the need to maintain it, to move the metal at any cost.
 In this case, that cost was high indeed.
 Cadillac’s all-guns-blazing sales push was bringing record business, but it also represented a sort of liquidation sale of the brand’s former prestige while eroding Cadillac’s traditional quality control.
-It put a new Cadillac in the garage of everyone who had ever wanted one just as the customers who could afford anything they wanted deserted Cadillac in growing numbers.
+It put a new Cadillac in the garage of everyone who had ever wanted one just as the customers who could afford anything they wanted were deserting Cadillac in growing numbers.

 Just as worrisome was a 1979 marketing study that revealed that the next generation of affluent buyers was shunning domestic luxury cars entirely, turning instead to high-end imports.
 Spectacular as it was, the boom couldn’t last.

-THE FALL: THE BUSTLEBACK 1980 CADILLAC SEVILLE
+THE BUSTLEBACK 1980 CADILLAC SEVILLE

 If Cadillac’s late-seventies success was a bubble waiting to burst, the Iranian revolution in early 1979 provided the needle.
 Fears of renewed oil shortages sent the economy reeling and inflation soaring.
 Cadillac sales plummeted from more than 380,000 in 1979 to around 231,000 for the 1980 model year as GM — and all of Detroit — took a bath.